Public goods

 This is the Public Goods pitch deck to raise their $6m seed round in 2018.
-Public Goods was founded in 2015 as an online marketplace of over 100 products (from paper towels, to toothpaste, to food products like pasta or apple sauce) with one common brand to make healthy products affordable
+Public Goods was founded in 2015 as an online marketplace of over 100 products (from paper towels to toothpaste, to food products like pasta or apple sauce) with one common brand to make healthy products affordable

-There are a lot of companies doing the direct to consumer (D2C) thing.
+There are a lot of companies doing the direct-to-consumer (D2C) thing.
 These guys think that’s an opportunity, but are thinking more broadly.

-Brands like Harry’s for razors, Warby Parker for hipster glasses and Allbirds for shoes have been built large startups (initially) without physical stores and by disintermediating wholesale partners, delivering quality products at a reasonable price, with some modern branding.
+Brands like Harry’s for razors, Warby Parker for hipster glasses and Allbirds for shoes have been built as large startups (initially) without physical stores and by disintermediating wholesale partners, delivering quality products at a reasonable price, with some modern branding.

 Public Goods see a flaw, however.
 Apparently, over time, people will become tired of having to buy different products from different brands.
 Ok… Not sure I agree, but there is a thesis there.
-I think that makes sense for commodity, disposable household goods, and not for things seen out of the house.
+I think that makes sense for commodities, disposable household goods, and not for things seen out of the house.

-They then believe Walmart consolidated mainstream shopping and mom-and pop-shopping and Amazon consolidated ecommerce.
+They then believe Walmart consolidated mainstream shopping and mom-and-pop shopping and Amazon consolidated e-commerce.
 The next evolution in ecommerce is to consolidate direct-to-consumer.
 Ok.

 I have to say I like the idea.
-I disagree on the positioning.
+I disagree with the positioning.
 It is an idea I had in my head for some time.
 I don’t care about a brand for so many things- I just want quality at a non-branded price.

 They aren’t the first to execute on this either, though.
-Their biggest competitor (Other than Amazon who rips everyone) is Brandless who have raised about $300 million to date.
+Their biggest competitor (Other than Amazon who rips everyone) is Brandless who has raised about $300 million to date.
 I don’t doubt there is money in this sector.

 About Public Goods